linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 21.09.2025
+- Topic: WYNIX
+- Directory: /posts/2025/September/21
+- Description: ``` WYNYX, a Linkspreed startup, is now live!
+We're thrilled to introduce our new line of consumer hardware, including the W4 Phone, W4 Books, W4 Smart Rings, and W4 Smart Glasses.
+These products are designed to seamlessly integrate with the Web4 ecosystem, providing a more secure and user-centric experience.
+Discover the future of hardware with WYNYX. ```

 ### 20.09.2025
 - Topic: Custom Social Network
 - Directory: /posts/2025/September/20
-- Description: ``` The way we connect online is changing.
+- Description: ``` WYNYX way we connect online is changing.
 Decentralized social networks are on the rise, offering a new way to communicate built on transparency and user control.
 No central authority, no censorship, just a global, open network built by all of us.
 Experience the next generation of social media where your data truly belongs to you. ```

 ### 19.09.2025
 - Topic: Prompt Your AI Network